drazdra/UNN/README.md

 then these matrices learn to produce *similarly shaped* results - a "green light" signal.

-Their similar *shape* expresses their compatibility, while the shapes' combined *size* (the brightness) expresses the *proportions* that the mingled-in patterns should take.
+Their *shape* similarity expresses their compatibility, while the shapes' combined *size* (the brightness) expresses the *proportions* that the mingled-in patterns should take.

 > The shape here means that their comparison produces a positive number, while the size/magnitude is a measure of how large this number is.
 We will talk about it soon.